ghos7ie/SEP-Search/README.md

 # Backend

 # Frontend
+- Learnt once again that I do not want to do frontend work.

 # Learnings
 - Context
-    - way to data across multiple components without passing it through every intermediate component
+    - way to share data across multiple components without passing it through every intermediate component
     - like child 3 can access parent data without passing through child 0 to 2
 - UI
     - wanted to try using Mantine UI but the change from JS to TS was a bit too much to handle (not sure how to handle getting values from multi-select etc.)
-    - so dropped back to Bootstrap
+    - so dropped back to Material UI, even though it isn't as aesthetically pleasing
+- Database
+    - Learnt how to use IN
+    - Refreshed memory on how to use table joins